- Things to Know

-- Treatment of leukemia depends on the type of leukemia, certain features of the leukemia cells, the extent of the disease, and prior history of treatment, as well as the age and health of the patient.
+- Leukemia treatment choices depend on the type of leukemia, certain features of the leukemia cells, the extent of the disease, and prior history of treatment, as well as the age and health of the patient.

-- Most patients with leukemia are treated with chemotherapy.
-Some patients also may have radiation therapy and/or bone marrow transplantation.
+- Most people with leukemia are treated with chemotherapy.
+Some also may have radiation therapy and/or bone marrow transplantation.

 - There is no known way to prevent leukemia.

 - The prognosis of leukemia depends upon several factors, including the patient's age, the type of leukemia, and the extent to which cancer has spread.

 What is leukemia?
 What are the different types of leukemia?

 Leukemia is a malignancy (cancer) of blood cells.
 In leukemia, abnormal blood cells are produced in the bone marrow.
 Usually, leukemia involves the production of abnormal white blood cells -- the cells responsible for fighting infection.
 However, the abnormal cells in leukemia do not function in the same way as normal white blood cells.
 The leukemia cells continue to grow and divide, eventually crowding out the normal blood cells.
 The result is that it becomes difficult for the body to fight infections, control bleeding, and transport oxygen.